 When not facilitating watershed lessons, Micaela enjoys playing ultimate Frisbee, hiking, and practicing yoga.

-As a professional office and operations manager, Melinda started her career with a national marketing firm, but she eventually found that working for nonprofit organizations was the most rewarding and contributory use of her professional time.
+As a professional operations manager, Melinda started her career with a national marketing firm, but she eventually found that working for nonprofit organizations was the most rewarding and contributory use of her professional time.

 She and her partner, George, have turned their one-acre piece of land into a small urban farm, where they strive to produce most of what they consume.
 Melinda raises chickens, while George tends to the greenhouses and their tilapia fish, which they grow in their new aquaponics system.